Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Superconductivity

 Figure~\ref{fig:fig3}\textbf{c} shows the longitudinal resistance $R_{xx}$ as a function of $n$ and $D$ between contacts 3 and 4, whose $\theta_{12} = 1.20^\circ$.
 At temperature $T = 40$~mK, we observe two large superconducting pockets of zero resistance upon both electron and hole doping.
-The superconductivity is confirmed by standard temperature dependence, non-linear $I$-$V$ characteristics, and magnetic field measurements that exhibit evidence of phase coherent transport through oscillations in the critical current (Fig.~\ref{fig:fig3}\textbf{d}-\textbf{f}).
+The superconductivity is confirmed by standard temperature dependence, non-linear $I$-$V$ characteristics, and magnetic field measurements that reveal oscillations of the critical current, indicative of phase coherent transport that arises from Josephson junction-like behavior likely stemming from disorder within the sample (Fig.~\ref{fig:fig3}\textbf{d}-\textbf{f}).
 The regions of superconductivity exhibit a slight tilt as $n$ and $D$ are varied (Fig.~\ref{fig:fig3}\textbf{c}), which likely originates from changes in the occupation of the Dirac-like band from the weakly coupled third layer as $D$ tunes the layer potentials.
-The transport features do not all evolve under variations in $n$ and $D$ with the characteristic S-shape (Fig.~\ref{fig:transport}) that was previously seen when layer 3 becomes fully decoupled for $\theta_{23} \gtrsim 5^\circ$~\cite{hoke2024uncovering}.
-This indicates some hybridization of layer 3 with the other two, which is consistent with the observation of a renormalized Fermi velocity in the scanning SET measurements (Fig.~\ref{fig:theta23}).
+The transport features do not all evolve under variations in $n$ and $D$ with the characteristic S-shape (Extended Data Figure 7) that was previously seen when layer 3 becomes fully decoupled for $\theta_{23} \gtrsim 5^\circ$~\cite{hoke2024uncovering}.
+This indicates some hybridization of layer 3 with the other two, which is consistent with the observation of a renormalized Fermi velocity in the scanning SET measurements (Extended Data Figure 2).